Brzydok/Hyperskill.org/Python/Bill_Splitter/README.md

+# Bill splitter

-Everyone likes eating out with friends.
-The more friends, the better, but the bill time is always a bummer, to say the least.
-Why not develop a tool to keep the fun alive and make sure that everyone pays an equal amount.
+Who doesn't enjoy dining out with friends?
+The more, the merrier!
+However, when the bill arrives, it can be a bit of a downer.
+But what if there was a tool that could keep the fun alive and ensure that everyone pays their fair share?

+Introducing the Splitwise tool – designed to make the bill-splitting process seamless and fair.
+With this tool, you can effortlessly divide expenses among friends, ensuring that everyone contributes equally, and the good times continue without any worries about who owes what.